stpierre/resume/resume.rst

-* Serve as subject matter expert for Bcfg2, coordinating configuration of thousands of servers in dozens of environments on multiple completely separate, often divergent platforms.
+* Serve as subject matter expert for Bcfg2, coordinating configuration of thousands of servers in dozens of environments on multiple completely separate, often divergent platforms
-* Develop Bcfg2 to meet enterprise and community requirements by adding features, fixing bugs, assisting with software releases, and performing general code maintenance.
+* Develop Bcfg2 to meet enterprise and community requirements by adding features, fixing bugs, assisting with software releases, and performing general code maintenance
-* Develop and maintain an internal ecosystem of Bcfg2-related tools and processes, including testing and deployment scripts and templating snippets.
+* Develop and maintain an internal ecosystem of Bcfg2-related tools and processes, including testing and deployment scripts and templating snippets
-* Overhauled Bcfg2 configuration for flagship platform, reducing reliance on bespoke scripts, eliminating unnecessary and historical code, and streamlining continuous integration and testing processes.
+* Overhauled Bcfg2 configuration for flagship platform, reducing reliance on bespoke scripts, eliminating unnecessary and historical code, and streamlining continuous integration and testing processes
-* Maintain centralized abstract Bcfg2 base configuration to unify and manage configurations for separate platforms.
+* Maintain centralized abstract Bcfg2 base configuration to unify and manage configurations for separate platforms
-* Give routine presentations on different aspects of Bcfg2 to various interest groups, ranging from the highly technical to broad executive overviews.
+* Give routine presentations on different aspects of Bcfg2 to various interest groups, ranging from the highly technical to broad executive overviews
-* Write and maintain CloudFormation templates to automate provisioning new environments and platforms on Amazon Web Services.
+* Write and maintain CloudFormation templates to automate provisioning new environments and platforms on Amazon Web Services

 Oak Ridge National Laboratory
 -----------------------------